chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-custom-target-attributes.md

 The `{jobId}` is `SfSandboxOutDelta.e4bbf44533ea4eabb17027f3a92e92aa`.

-## Retreive effective synchronization schema
+## Get the synchronization schema
+The following example shows how to get the synchronization schema.

 <!-- {
   "blockType": "request",
   "name": "get_synchronizationschema"